cup1111/zendulge-be/diagrams/test-scenarios-visual.md

 │ 4.
 Modify details → Save                    │
 ├─────────────────────────────────────────────┤
 │ EXPECTED:                                   │
-│ ✅ Can edit users from assigned locations   │
+│ ✅ Can edit employees from assigned locations│
 │ ✅ Can modify location assignments          │
 │ ❌ Cannot edit users from other locations   │
+│ ❌ Cannot edit other managers (same level)  │
+│ ❌ Cannot edit owners                       │
 └─────────────────────────────────────────────┘
 ```